ggreer/geoff.greer.fm/_posts/2017-02-28-software-rot.md

 In contrast, [Nginx](https://www.nginx.com) used a [reactor pattern](https://en.wikipedia.org/wiki/Reactor_pattern) from the start.
 This allowed it to handle more concurrent connections and rendered it immune to [slowloris attacks](https://en.wikipedia.org/wiki/Slowloris_%28computer_security%29).

-Nginx was first released in 2007, and its performance advantage was obvious.
-Apache devs worked to re-architect httpd to perform comparably.
-It took six years for Apache 2.4 to ship with the [event MPM](https://httpd.apache.org/docs/2.4/mod/event.html).
-While far better than the previous [prefork](https://httpd.apache.org/docs/2.4/mod/prefork.html) and [worker MPM](https://httpd.apache.org/docs/2.4/mod/worker.html)s, it didn't acheive parity with Nginx.
+Nginx was first released in 2007, and its performance advantage was apparent.
+Years before the release of Nginx, the Apache devs had begun re-architecting httpd to perform better.
+The [event MPM](https://httpd.apache.org/docs/2.4/mod/event.html) shipped with Apache 2.2 in 2005.
+Still, there were teething issues.
+Most importantly, the event MPM broke compatibility with popular modules like mod_php.
+It wasn't until 2012 that Apache 2.4 to shipped with it as the default.[^httpd] While far better than the previous [prefork](https://httpd.apache.org/docs/2.4/mod/prefork.html) and [worker MPM](https://httpd.apache.org/docs/2.4/mod/worker.html)s, the worker MPM didn't acheive parity with Nginx.
 Instead, it used separate thread pools for listening/accepting connections and processing requests.
-The architecture is roughly equivalent to running a load balancer or reverse proxy in front of a worker MPM httpd.
+The architecture is roughly equivalent to running a load balancer or reverse proxy in front of a worker MPM httpd.[^httpd2]

 ## CPython GIL